Computers Overview

 The Video Wall Computer

 Memotech Video Wall systems were initially made up of a Memotech Z80 computer (an RS128 or MTX512S2) with a minimum of 128K RAM, attached via the printer port to a black box (what else?) controller packed with electronics to drive a wall of video monitors.
-Some later systems were equipped with the MTX 2000 computer, before the company moved onto the industry standard PC platform.
+Some later systems were equipped with an MTX 2000 computer, before the company moved onto the industry standard PC platform.

 The photo at the top of the page shows the MTX512S2 computer in my Video Wall bundle, the computer is fully working, but as the photo shows, it is missing key tops for number "3" on the main keyboard and number "4" on the numeric keypad.